The Yellow Rose of Texas (film)

-The Yellow Rose of Texas is a 1944 American Western film directed by Joseph Kane.
+The Yellow Rose of Texas is a 1944 American Western film directed by Joseph Kane and starring Roy Rogers and Dale Evans.

-Plot summary
+Plot

-Singing cowboy Roy Rogers (Roy Rogers) is an insurance investigator sent to find a stash of money lifted from a company payroll.
-Portraying a performer on a showboat as an undercover guise, Roy meets Betty Weston (Dale Evans), the daughter of the alleged robber Sam Weston (Harry Shannon), who has recently escaped from prison.
+Singing cowboy Roy Rogers is an insurance investigator sent to find a stash of money lifted from a company payroll.
+Under the guise of a performer on a showboat called "The Yellow Rose of Texas", Roy meets Betty Weston, the daughter of the falsely-accused Sam Weston, who has recently escaped from prison.
 Together, Roy and Betty set out to prove her father was wrongly accused and track down the real criminal.